This section was written by Leandro Cabo from rhcplivearchive.com

 Recorded on a 1-inch tape machine in Omar’s bedroom with no idea of releasing it at the time.
 0 and 0=2 were first featured on a limited 7” single released in November 2005 as part of a singles series by label Gold Standard Laboratories.
 For a limited period of time, the album was released as a digital free download with the option to donate to the Keep Music in Schools charity program.

-Dates: August 2003 (unconfirmed)
+Dates: August 2003

-Players: John Frusciante, Ekkehard Ehlers
+Musicians: John Frusciante, Ekkehard Ehlers

-Recorded at: Unknown, Berlin, Germany (unconfirmed)
+Recorded at: ?, Berlin, Germany

 ACOUSTIC RENDITIONS OF SHADOWS COLLIDE WITH PEOPLE

-Dates: Early 2004
+Dates: January or February 2004

-Players: John Frusciante
+Musicians: John Frusciante

 Recorded at: John’s Home, Los Angeles, CA